dhyantsoni/student/hacks/background.md

         this.canvas.style.left = `0px`;
         this.canvas.style.top = `${(window.innerHeight - this.height) / 2}px`;

-        this.objects = [
+        // Add background and player to game objects this.objects = [
          new Background(backgroundImg, this),
          new Player(spriteImg, this)
         ];
       }
-      gameLoop() {
+      // Main game loop: update and draw all objects gameLoop() {
         this.ctx.clearRect(0, 0, this.width, this.height);
         for (const obj of this.objects) {